GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/2025/_content.md

 The affected services will be updated once the issue is resolved.

-## 2 Sep 2024: Expanded extents data processing is currently paused, with data available to May 2024 <!-- NOTE Remember to remove the banner on the page: https://pr-302-preview.khpreview.dea.ga.gov.au/guides/reference/ard-expanded-processing-extent/ -->
+## 2 Sep 2024: Expanded extents data processing is currently paused, with data available to May 2024

 This year, we [expanded the processing extents](/guides/reference/ard-expanded-processing-extent/) for our [Surface Reflectance products](/data/category/dea-surface-reflectance/) and derivative products.